OWI with Serious Injury

 - A maximum prison sentence of up to 5 years

 Additionally, an OWI with serious injury isn’t eligible for deferred judgement ordered by the judge.
-Deferred judgement is a type of probation that allows the judge to withhold your guilt for a period.
+A deferred judgement is a type of probation that allows the judge to withhold your guilt for a period.
 If you complete the probationary terms, then the judge will dismiss the case and you won’t have a conviction on your record.
-Unfortunately, those OWI offenders whose case involved serious injury will be barred from deferred judgement.
+Unfortunately, those OWI offenders whose cases involved serious injury will be barred from deferred judgment.

 The term “serious injury” is defined under the Iowa Code Section 702.18.
 It can be described as any of the following: